reptar/reptar.github.io/README.md

-# yarn's homepage
+# reptar's homepage

-the homepage and documentation for yarn.
+the homepage and documentation for reptar.